 Alexandra is a fashion school dropout who spent her first 5 working years doing nothing related to fashion.
 Yet she earns more in ONE DAY as a freelancer than she did in TWO WEEKS as an employee. #forreals

-You don’t need a degree, and you don’t need a kajillion years of experience to make a lot of money freelancing in fashion.
+You don’t need a degree or a kajillion years of experience to make a lot of money freelancing in fashion.

 Like FAST grad Alison who started her freelance career with just a few years of industry experience.